Shengw3n/shengw3n.github.io/source/_posts/2-Arknights.md

 $P(51)=0.04 \times 0.98^{50}$
 </p>

 Moving on to the 52nd term, the probability of success increases to 6%.
 As for the probability of failure, we apply the same principle of calculating it only for the $n-1$ rolls.
-Consequently, we arrive at a value of 0.96 multiplied by $0.98^{50}$.
+Consequently, we arrive at a value of $0.96 \times 0.98^{50}$.
 The 0.96 represents the probability of failure for the 51st roll, while $0.98^{50}$ refers to the probability of failure for the 1st to 50th rolls.
 With all variables defined, the equation for the 52nd roll is now complete:

 <p align="center">
 $P(52)=0.06 \times 0.96 \times 0.98^{50}$